ambethia/LCD/README.md

 These are some of the questions I found myself asking repeatedly when in unfamilliar territory:

-* How are the project files ogranized, are there a best-practices to follow?
+* How are the project files ogranized, are there best-practices to follow?
 * How do I run builds?
 A GUI, a Makefile (e.g. c, rust), run a VM on the command line (e.g. lua, ruby)?
 * How do I print to standard out?
 "Hello, World?"
 * What's the entry point?
 Is there a `main` function I can implement?